IndiraPV/Responsive-Visualization-Dashboard/README.md

 In building this dashboard, individual pages was created for each plot and a means to navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 The wesite has the following:
-*	SA landing page containing an explanation of the project and links to each visualizations page.
+* A landing page containing an explanation of the project and links to each visualizations page.

 ![final_app](Images/final_app.PNG)